kevinbayes/vest/README.md

 Introduction
 ============
 The vestframework is an implementation of the JSR339 specification.
 It allows you to use the specification to develop Http REST services using vertx.
-The framework has the following 3 main components:
+The framework has the following 2 main components:
-- BuilderContext
 - RouteMatcherBuilder
 - VestApplication

-The BuilderContext provides the RouteMatcherBuilder context for building a RouteMatcher from classes using the jaxrs annotations.
-VestApplication is the abstract implementation of the jaxrs Application that is used by the builder to initialize the rest services.
+The VestApplication which is an abstract implementation of jaxrs Application that provides the RouteMatcherBuilder context for building a RouteMatcher from classes using the jaxrs annotations.

 Quick start
 ===========